Carotenoid: Photophysics

-The length of the multiple conjugated double bonds determines their color and photophysics.
+Carotenoids inherit majority of their photophysical properties from polyenes.
+After absorption of a photon, they are promoted to the second excited electronic state (S_{2}).
+This state undergoes ultrafast relaxation (hundreds of femtoseconds or faster) to the first excited state (S_{1}) that may be mediated by certain intermediate electronic states. β-carotene dissolved in benzene has 8 ps S_{1} state relaxation time.
+The length of the multiple conjugated double bonds determines their color and photophysics, the UV-vis absorption band shifts to red for longer carotenoids.
+There is a rule of thumb saying that the S_{1} state lifetime in carotenoids shortens approximately by a factor of two when the central conjugated bond system is extended by additional C=C bond.
+Presence of additional groups on terminal rings does not affect the S_{1} state unless carotenoid is surrounded by polar environment.

+Light harvesting and photoprotection

 After absorbing a photon, the carotenoid transfers its excited electron to chlorophyll for use in photosynthesis.
 Upon absorption of light, carotenoids transfer excitation energy to and from chlorophyll.
 The singlet-singlet energy transfer is a lower energy state transfer and is used during photosynthesis.
 The triplet-triplet transfer is a higher energy state and is essential in photoprotection.
 Light produces damaging species during photosynthesis, with the most damaging being reactive oxygen species (ROS).
 As these high energy ROS are produced in the chlorophyll the energy is transferred to the carotenoid's polyene tail and undergoes a series of reactions in which electrons are moved between the carotenoid bonds in order to find the most balanced (lowest energy) state for the carotenoid.

 Carotenoids defend plants against singlet oxygen, by both energy transfer and by chemical reactions.
 They also protect plants by quenching triplet chlorophyll.
 By protecting lipids from free-radical damage, which generate charged lipid peroxides and other oxidised derivatives, carotenoids support crystalline architecture and hydrophobicity of lipoproteins and cellular lipid structures, hence oxygen solubility and its diffusion therein.